RITZ STAGE STARZ

 With a focus on creativity, collaboration, and confidence-building, Stage Starz empowers students to take center stage in a supportive, professional theatre environment.
 Whether stepping into the spotlight or working as part of a team, every participant is encouraged to explore their voice and share their story.

 Join the Ritz Stage Starz family — where the next generation of theatre artists begin their journey.
-Check out our 2026 season below!
+Our 2026 continues this spring with ONCE UPON A MATTRESS: YOUTH EDITION!

 ONCE UPON A MATTRESS: YOUTH EDITION